robweber/cronxbmc/README.md

 Do not attempt to assign a job ID manually.
 For a new job leave the ID as is, for a current job just call ```manager.addJob()``` and the id will be used to update the correct entry.
 Refresh jobs ```jobs = manager.getJobs()``` will pull in any new jobs that may have been added via other methods.

-### Manually Editing the cron.xml file
+### Manual Editing

-If you need to you can bypass the GUI and write the cron.xml file yourself, or via a script.
+If you need to you can bypass the GUI and write the `cron.xml` file yourself, or via a script.

 The file should have the following layout: